Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 Home and road insights

-- At home this year, Arizona has two wins against the spread and is 3-2 overall.
+- Arizona has two wins against the spread, and is 3-2 overall, at home this year.

-- In five home games this season, Arizona has gone over the total twice.
+- This year, in five home games, Arizona has hit the over twice.

-- In away games, Los Angeles has two wins against the spread and is 4-2 overall.

-- The Rams have two wins ATS (2-3) on the road as 2.5-point underdogs or more.

-- This year, in three of six road games Los Angeles has hit the over.
+- In six road games this season, Los Angeles has hit the over three times.

 Powered by Data Skrive.